 The Engineering Honors Program is designed to offer an opportunity for academically successful and motivated students interested in completing their program of study in four years.
-In addition to honors-level courses, students will be engaged in the application of engineering through a year-long research project, culminating in a thesis.
+In addition to honors-level courses, students will be engaged in the application of engineering through a research project, culminating in a thesis.
 The purpose of this program is to prime students for success as practicing professionals in engineering industry as well as strengthen their potential success in graduate studies.

 Participation in the Engineering Honors Program offers students a fast-track plan toward undergraduate degree completion, a structured experience that fosters advanced research inquiry and skills, builds upon academic confidence and communication in research skills, and cultivates academic independence needed at the graduate-school level.
 Because this is an accelerated program, students can earn priority registration by attending honors sponsered events scheduled throughout the semester.
 The program builds upon those skills and personal attributes that exemplify the spirit of the engineering profession, qualities that have great appeal to engineering industry and engineering graduate school.
 Students who successfully complete the program will receive an Honors certificate and special recognition during the university commencement ceremonies.
 Students will receive distinctive transcript notations, indicating honors coursework and completion of the Engineering Honors Program.

 Incoming Transfer and Continuing Student Applicants: For incoming transfer or continuing students, minimum admission criteria involve an evaluation of academic aptitude that fits the upper-division honors student's profile; these include a declared engineering major, and an overall GPA ≥ 3.50.
 Students have a higher likelihood of being accepted with completion of the preferred preparatory courses with a grade "B" or better.

 Designed to offer academically successful and motivated students a chance to complete their studies in four years, the CSULB Engineering Honors Program now serves about 100 students.
 Read more here.